Minh-Nguyen-0401/Glassdoor-Data-Preprocessing-And-EDA-Project/README.md

 - Python, SQLite, SQL Magic

 ## Libraries Used
-- Numpy, Pandas, Seaborn, Matplotlib, Plotly, Wordcloud
+- Numpy, Pandas, Seaborn, Matplotlib, Plotly, Wordcloud, re, os

 Through these objectives and guiding questions, we aim to gain deeper insights into data science job postings on Glassdoor and extract actionable information for job seekers and employers in the field.
 Let's embark on this journey into the exciting world of data science job opportunities!